gavi/til/google_charts/geo_chart_clickable_us_state.md

-# Basic US Map with clickable states using Google GeoChart
+# US Map with clickable states using Google GeoChart

 The requirement was for a quick clickable US Map with clickable states.
 We had multiple options like